F0903/dr-downloader-cli/README.md

 [![Rust](https://github.com/F0903/dr-downloader/actions/workflows/rust.yml/badge.svg?branch=master)](https://github.com/F0903/dr-downloader/actions/workflows/rust.yml)

-A downloader that downloads media from DR (Danish Broadcasting Corporation) in parallel, and converts them to convenient MP4 files.
+A command-line downloader that downloads media from DR (Danish Broadcasting Corporation) in parallel, and converts them to convenient MP4 files.

-To use, launch the executeable and use the commands below. (also works by passing launch arguments)
+To use, launch the executeable and use the commands below. (also works by passing launch arguments) To use as a library, [use the dedicated library instead.](https://github.com/F0903/dr-downloader)

 Release binaries are provided through the build action, and can be accessed through the Actions menu.